-Case Western Reserve's 48-credit Online MBA in Healthcare Management costs $1,500 per credit hour or just over $72,000 in total tuition.
+Case Western Reserve's 48-credit Online MBA with a Healthcare Management Track costs $1,561 per credit hour or $74,928 in total tuition.
 Weatherhead School of Management students finance their education through a mix of scholarships, student loans, cash out of pocket and employer sponsorships—and get plenty of return on their investment.

 What are the highest-paying jobs with a healthcare MBA?